GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ### oxd-https-extension
 oxd-https-extension is an optional extension that enables apps to call oxd-server over the web using https.
 With the oxd-https-extension installed, you can have many applications use one oxd server.

-<insert diagram>.

 ## Installation
 First, you need to install the oxd-server:
 - [oxd-server installation](./install.md)

 If you want to support application connections via https, next you need to install the https-extension:
 - [oxd-https-extension installation](./oxd-https/install.md)

 ## oxd API
 The oxd server supports the OpenID Connect and UMA 2 profiles of OAuth 2.0.
 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
 UMA can be used to manage what digital resources the user should have access to.

 Learn more in the [oxd Server API section](./api.md)

 ## Libraries
 oxd client libraries provide simple, flexible, powerful access to the oxd OpenID Connect and UMA authentication and authorization APIs.